jonrad/profilerate/README.md

 * Move this TODO list to issues
 * Handle readonly file systems by passing everything as a variable?
 Could this be used to be even more secure?
-* Handle fallback when all else fails
-* Refactor and speed up tests
-* Follow symlinks (especially for things like vimrc)
-* add rsync/tar/manual tests for all
+* add tar/manual tests for all
+* Handle spaces in dirs/files
+* Move files to logical directories
+* Add settings file
+* Make profilerate a single file

 ## Caveats
 * Doesn't work with readonly file systems (yet)